corrode/corrode.github.io/content/blog/paradigms/index.md

 object-oriented, and functional programming styles.
 The choice of style often depends on a developer's background and the specific problem they're addressing.

-With Rust attracting developers from varied backgrounds like C++, Java, Python, and Haskell, it has shaped its own *unique* set of styles and idioms.
+With Rust attracting developers from varied backgrounds such as C++, Java, Python, and Haskell, it has shaped its own *unique* set of styles and idioms.
 This diversity is a strength, but it also leads to uncertainty about which style to use in various scenarios.

 As the [Rust Book explains](https://doc.rust-lang.org/book/ch17-00-oop.html):
 > Many competing definitions describe what Object-Oriented Programming